40sp3l/ByDeF/README.md

 ## 📦 Features

-* Simple and elegant GUI using PyQt5
+* Simple and elegant GUI
 * Replace `LHOST` and `LPORT` dynamically in your payload
 * Automatically open a browser to obfuscate your payload
 * Copy obfuscated code back and compile it to an executable